 - Authentication: It assures that the entity involves in the communication is the one it is claiming for.

-- Access Control: This service assures that only the authorized entities are accessing the resources and prevents unauthorized access.
+- Access Control: This service assures that only authorized entities are accessing the resources and prevents unauthorized access.

 - Data Confidentiality: This service manages to maintain the confidentiality of data by preventing the exposure of the message content to the attacker.

-- Data Integrity: This service makes it sure that the data received at the receiver end is from an authorized entity.
+- Data Integrity: This service makes sure that the data received at the receiver end is from an authorized entity.